 Power System Stabilizers (PSSs) provide stabilizing control signals to excitation systems to damp out inter-area and intra-area oscillations.
 The PSS must be optimally tuned to accommodate the variations in the system dynamics.
 Designing multiple optimal PSSs is a challenging task for researchers.
 This paper presents the comparison between two bio-inspired algorithms: a Small Population based Particle Swarm Optimization (SPPSO) and the Bacterial Foraging Algorithm (BFA) for the simultaneous tuning of a number of PSSs in a multi-machine power system.
 The cost function to be optimized by both algorithms takes into consideration the time domain transient responses.
 The effectiveness of the algorithms is evaluated and compared for damping the system oscillations during small and large disturbances.
 The robustness of the optimized PSSs in terms of damping is shown using the Matrix Pencil analysis.

-G. K. Venayagamoorthy and T. K. Das, "Bio-inspired Algorithms for the Design of Multiple Optimal Power System Stabilizers: SPPSO and BFA," IEEE Transactions on Industry Applications, Institute of Electrical and Electronics Engineers (IEEE), Jan 2006.
+T. K. Das and G. K. Venayagamoorthy, "Bio-inspired Algorithms for the Design of Multiple Optimal Power System Stabilizers: SPPSO and BFA," Conference Record of the 41st IEEE Industry Applications Conference (2006, Tampa, FL), Institute of Electrical and Electronics Engineers (IEEE), Oct 2006.

 Electrical and Computer Engineering

 Keywords and Phrases

 PSCAD; Bacteria Foraging; Matrix Pencil Analysis; Multi-Machine Power System; Particle Swarm Optimization; Power System Stabilizers; Regeneration; Small Population

 Article - Conference proceedings

 © 2006 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.